Adverb lesson plans can move beyond adverb worksheets with a few simple activities.

 We typically close the adverbs section with a worksheet, a grammar station rotation, or a word wall.
 Lots of sticky notes, lots of writing, and lots of interaction with student-made materials.

 My adverb lesson plans look different every year because students’ needs always differ.
-After I gather data, I move in the direction of meeting standards appropriate for their grade level.
+After I gather data, I move in the direction of meeting standards with adverb activities appropriate for their grade level.